osdldbt/dbt3/README.rst

 downloaded from:
 https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp

-After downloading and unpacking the TPC supplied code, rename and move the resulting directory as the `src/` subdirectory of this kit, such that the `dbgen` directory is now at `src/dbgen`.
+After downloading and unpacking the TPC supplied code, unpack the code under the top level directory of this kit such that `TPC-H_Tools_v3.0.0` is a subdirectory of this kit.

 The TPC source code needs to be patched to be used for this kit.